surajsharma/singularity/inbox.md

 - just as i, who was used to saying "yes" had trouble in saying "no", so the naysayers, who are accustomed to saying "no", now have trouble saying "now"

+- #TILFI narcs are easy to please

+-